 Giftable hiking clothing

 Three of the five hikers we spoke to say that outerwear is at the top of their gift wish lists.
 Ron Griswell, adventurer and founder of HBCUs Outside — a nonprofit dedicated to diversifying the outdoors by empowering students and alumni of historically Black colleges and universities with the resources and equipment to get outside — is amazed at the power that good rain gear can have on someone’s hiking experience, especially if they’re new to the outdoors.
 “A lot of people expect that a sweatshirt is going to protect them from the rain,” he explains.
 (It won’t.)
-Instead, he recommends something waterproof, with insulation, like this Arc’teryx Alpha SV, which was his first ever weatherproof jacket.
+Instead, he recommends something waterproof with insulation like this Arc’teryx Alpha SV, which was his first weatherproof jacket ever.

 Graham prefers hiking clothing that can double as regular streetwear and says these size-inclusive Halle Pants from PrAna “can go from the trail to a less dressy business meeting” (once that’s a thing again).
 Some sizes and colorways will still arrive before Christmas via Amazon if you act quickly.

 Hikers are serious about their base layers, and merino wool is the gold standard when it comes to warmth and breathability in long underwear.
 Chyla Anderson, founder of the outdoor representation company Outdoorism, calls her Smartwool merino base layers “much softer and cozier than others I’ve tried” and adds that they don’t itch, either.
 The brand was mentioned by all the outdoor experts we talked to as part of our winter hiking-gear guide and is a perennial Strategist favorite.